ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 When maintaining the history of updates to the TRL resource, the following applies for each update collection.

-* Each series item X in the update collection is also associated with an unsigned integer 'index', whose maximum value is equal to MAX\_INDEX.
-The value of 'index' is the absolute counter of series items added to that update collection until and including X, minus 1.
+* Each series item X in the update collection is also associated with an unsigned integer 'index', whose minimum value is 0 and whose maximum value is MAX\_INDEX.
+The first series item ever added to the update collection MUST have 'index' with value 0.

-   That is, the first series item ever added to that update collection has 'index' with value 0.
-Also, after having added V series item to the update collection, the last series item has 'index' with value (V - 1), independently of the maximum possible size of the update collection (i.e., N\_MAX).
+   If i_X is the value of 'index' associated with a series item X, then the following series item Y will take 'index' with value i_Y = (i_X + 1) % (MAX\_INDEX + 1).
+That is, after having added a series item whose associated 'index' has value MAX\_INDEX, the next added series item will result in a wrap-around of the 'index' value, and will thus take 'index' with value 0.

+   For example, assuming N\_MAX = 3, the values of 'index' in the update collection chronologically evolve as follows, as new series items are added and old series items are deleted.

+   - ...
+   - ( i_A = MAX\_INDEX - 2, i_B = MAX\_INDEX - 1, i_C = MAX\_INDEX )
+   - ( i_B = MAX\_INDEX - 1, i_C = MAX\_INDEX, i_D = 0 )
+   - ( i_C = MAX\_INDEX, i_D = 0, i_E = 1 )
+   - ( i_D = 0, i_E = 1, i_F = 2 )
+   - ...

-* The unsigned integer LAST_INDEX is also defined.
-At every point in time, the value of LAST_INDEX is the value of 'index' currently associated with the latest added series item in the update collection.
+* The unsigned integer LAST_INDEX is also defined, with minimum value 0 and maximum value MAX\_INDEX.
+At any point in time, LAST_INDEX has the value of 'index' currently associated with the latest added series item in the update collection.

+   That is, after having added V series items to the update collection, the last and most recently added series item has 'index' with value LAST_INDEX = (V - 1) % (MAX_INDEX + 1).

-   That is, the value of LAST_INDEX is the total number of series items added so far to the update collection, minus 1.
+   As long as a wrap-around of the 'index' value has not occurred, the value of LAST_INDEX is the absolute counter of series items added to that update collection until and including V, minus 1.

 When processing a diff query using the "Cursor" extension, the values of 'index' are used as cursor information, as defined in {{sec-using-cursor-diff-query-response}}.